anasshatnawi/Energy-Consumption-of-Web-Frontend-Frameworks-An-Empirical-Comparison-of-Angular-and-React/frontend-benchmarking/README.md

 # Benchmarking Energy Consumption of Frontend Frameworks

 This repository aims to benchmark the energy consumption of frontend scenarios by automating user interactions and analyzing power consumption data.
-You can find the benchmark dataset on [Google Drive](https://drive.google.com/file/d/1-UL1eXERxgN5thtZQLVLnYdYK63Pdj_f/view?usp=sharing). #More details on this project [here](https://berger-levrault.atlassian.net/wiki/x/IIE2LQ).
+You can find the benchmark dataset on [Google Drive](https://drive.google.com/file/d/1-UL1eXERxgN5thtZQLVLnYdYK63Pdj_f/view?usp=sharing). <!--More details on this project [here](https://berger-levrault.atlassian.net/wiki/x/IIE2LQ).-->

 ---